mozilla-l10n/localizer-documentation/misc/l10n_testing.md

 ### Encoding and fonts

 Character encoding errors occur when the browser can’t find the correct symbol to display for a character.
 Normally, you will recognize these errors when you see Unicode replacement characters (�) instead of letters or radicals in your language.
-These can often be resolved by either changing your browser’s default encoding or by asking developers to use a Unicode-enabled font on the site.
+In some cases the problem can be resolved by changing your browser’s default encoding, in other cases the problem is due to the website not serving content with the right encoding and can be fixed only by the website’s owner.

 ![Encoding bug](/assets/images/l10n_errors/Pontoon_encoding.png)
+Fonts that do not include support for a character within a language’s set of glyphs can present a similarly to encoding issues, but can often present themselves through incorrect line spacing (leading) or character spacing (kerning).
+In the example below, the kerning of the Cherokee letters is too wide.
+This may be fixed through a different font selection on the site.
 ![Font bug](/assets/images/l10n_errors/font_change_bug.png)

 ### Truncation

 Truncation happens when a translation is too long to fit in its corresponding space in the user interface.
 This error can cause problems with transmitting the right meaning to the user by hiding part of the translation from view.
-It can be corrected one of two ways:
+It can be corrected in one of two ways:
-* The developer increases the UI space to accommodate longer translations.
+* The developer increases the UI space to accommodate longer translations,
 * The localizer creates a shorter translation that captures the primary message but may not capture secondary or tertiary messages.

 ![Truncation bug](/assets/images/l10n_errors/truncation.png)

 ### String concatenation and empty strings

 String concatenation errors occur when a developer takes one string, splits it into multiple strings, and tells their code to display each new string one after another.
-This allows developers to reuse some parts of strings in multiple places in the user interface, but often the context is different enough between the multiple places its being used that the translation is correct in one place, but bad in another.
-This is fixed by requesting that developers not use string concatenation when putting strings in the UI.
+This allows developers to do a few different things with strings:
+* Overcome technical limitations (e.g., including a link in the middle of a sentence).
+* Reuse some parts of strings in multiple places in the user interface.
+* Include white space between strings.

+Empty strings are common when creating a sentence with a link, 3 strings are used: before_link + link + after_link.
+English doesn’t need the part before or after the link, but that’s useful for other languages, so they’re kept empty in English.
+It’s expected for some locales to have a different behavior than English.
+Another use for empty strings are secondary commandkeys or accesskeys, or special values that are supposed to remain empty for most locales, but some locales will need.

 ![String concatenation bug](/assets/images/l10n_errors/string_concatenation.png)